TaiSewell/ToDoList_Web_App/README.md

 Serve the frontend (if configured)

+If the api-container is giving an error saying "connection refused or couldn't connect to database":
+    - Go to docker-compose.yml file in root
+    - Adjust the interval time on the database service
+    - Interval range to mess around with 5-15 seconds
+    - Should fix the issue

 ### ✅ Step 5: Shut Down & Clean Up

 - Whenever you are done shutdown the containers